 Frequently Asked Questions

-Can I tell if a diamond is real with a magnifying glass?
+How can I tell if a diamond is real with a blacklight?

 Is moissanite a real diamond?